rozicdejan/ha-go-waste-collection/README.md

   grid_rows: 3
 ```

 Note: Ensure that the images (Mesani.svg, Embalaza.svg, Bioloski_odpadki.svg) are saved in the /local/ directory in Home Assistant’s file structure.
+Icons you can find in icons/ folder.

 ![ha-wast-collection](https://github.com/rozicdejan/ha-go-waste-collection/blob/main/pictures/ha-waste-collection-schedule.png?raw=true)